senchalabs/docs-i18n/guides/floating_components/README.md

 # Floating Components

-Often in you need to have floating or centering components in your applications.
+Often you need to have floating or centering components in your applications.
 Generally this happens when you need to ask the user what to do next, or perhaps when you want to show a dropdown style menu.

-Sencha Touch allows you to do three things to achieve this:
+Sencha Touch supports the following behaviors of floating components:

-- center any component on the screen
+- Centering a component on the screen
-- absolutely position it on the screen (just like CSS)
+- Positioning a component absolutely on the screen (similar to CSS)
-- or show it by another component

 ## Centering a Component

-You can center any component within its container in Sencha touch by using the {@link Ext.Component#centered centered} configuration.
-This will *always* center the component, even when its parent containers size changes.
+In Sencha Touch you can center any component within its container by using the {@link Ext.Component#centered centered} configuration.
+This *always* centers the component, even when its parent containers size changes.

     @example miniphone preview
     Ext.Viewport.add({